faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 *mention stats, val_loss, val_accuracy - very good model ready for production use* *These steps are the core of AI/ML development operations.
 This is in large part what datascientists get hired to do.

-# Unidentified Flaws and Oversights  (Is security breing overlooked?)
+# Unidentified Flaws and Oversights  (Is security being overlooked?)

 Now, with everyone racing to implement soplutions like this, security is easy to overlook.